kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 - It is layer structured.
 - It is tier structured.
 - Embraces DI
-- Carter template is used instead of ASP.NET Core WebApi template
+- Carter template is used instead of ASP.NET Core WebApi template, for the Web API

 ## Domain